 Fig.~\ref{fig.3} illustrates the maximum computation latency versus the maximum computing capacity $F_{\text{max}}$ for $K = 4$ and $P = 3\ \text{dBm}$.
 As $F_{\text{max}}$ increases, the latencies of all schemes decrease due to the shortened task execution time at the edge server.
-When $F_{\text{max}}$ is not high, the computing capability is the bottleneck of latency reduction.
-But when $F_{\text{max}}$ is high enough, the reduction of the latency becomes small which means that the offloading communication capability plays a dominant role.
-Therefore, it is not necessary to equip the edge computing node with an extremely powerful computing capability for latency minimization.
+When $F_{\text{max}}$ is limited, computing capability is the bottleneck of latency reduction.
+When $F_{\text{max}}$ is sufficiently high, the latency reduction becomes marginal, indicating that the offloading link plays a dominant role.
+Therefore, it is unnecessary to equip the edge computing node with an extremely powerful computing capability for latency minimization.

 Fig.~\ref{fig.4} shows the latencies of different schemes versus the number of devices $K$ for $P = 3\ \text{dBm}$ and $F_{\text{max}} = 30\times 10^9\ \text{cycle/s}$.
-It is observed that the RA-enabled scheme consistently outperforms all benchmark schemes, and the latency of each scheme increases with $K$.
+It is observed that the RA-enabled scheme consistently outperforms all benchmark schemes, while the latency of each scheme increases with $K$.
 This is partially due to the reduced edge computational resources allocated to each device.
-Moreover, the antenna deflection adjustment becomes more challenging, making it difficult to simultaneously enhance the directional gains for all devices.
-In addition, when $K$ becomes large, the performance advantage of the RA-enabled scheme over the fixed directional and random-orientation schemes gradually diminishes, since the system becomes increasingly dominated by resource sharing and multi-user competition rather than antenna deflection optimization.
+Moreover, antenna deflection adjustment becomes more challenging, making it difficult to simultaneously enhance the directional gains for all devices.
+When $K$ becomes large, the performance advantage of the RA-enabled scheme over the fixed directional and random-orientation schemes gradually diminishes, since the system becomes increasingly dominated by resource sharing and multi-user competition rather than antenna deflection optimization.

 \FloatBarrier